tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 # Wealthy

 ## pricing and silicone valley
-- should not under-valuing your product and not charge enough.
-By not charing enough for a product, you're only undercutting yourself.
-You're left with not enough money actually to market the product.
+- should not under-value your product and not charging enough.
+By not charging enough for a product, you're only undercutting yourself.
+You're left with not enough money to actually market the product.
 - Know the value of what you are selling.
 Don't get greedy and aim for volume.

 ## say yes
-- when you're earlier in your career, the best strategy is to say 'yes' to everything—every little gig.
+- when you're earlier in your career, the best strategy is to say 'yes' to everything, every little gig.
 You never know what the lottery tickets are.
 - If you don't instinctively think, "HELL, YES, I WILL DO THAT," then say 'no.'
 - Once you've found your rhythm and have made progress, it's time to stop filling all of your time with menial and mediocre tasks.